qbap/a7-ios7-downgrader/README.md

 all you gotta do at that step is press the keys on your keyboard it tells you to

-cydia will be installed but wont open bcz we are missing the kernel patches to remount / as rw
+cydia will be installed but wont open yet

 # credits